elastic/eui/wiki/cypress-testing.md

 #### Naming your test files

+Create Cypress test files with the following name patterns to run in specific situations:

+* `{component name}.spec.tsx` will run a full component test as part of every build
+* `{component name}.a11y.tsx` will run an accessibility test using [Cypress Axe](#cypress-axe)

-Create Cypress test files with the name pattern of `{component name}.spec.tsx` in the same directory which contains `{component name}.tsx`.
+These test files should be in the same directory as `{component name}.tsx`.

 #### Do's and don'ts